Fragtality/Fenix2GSX/README.md

 #### Departure

 - If you have **choosen to disable** the Automations, call GSX Refuel and Boarding **at your Discretion**.
 The Integration Part of Fenix2GSX will still be active and will load the Plane in accordance to the GSX Animations.
 - If you **kept on** the Automations, it is advisable to **disable the GSX Menu** (=Icon not white in the Toolbar) to prevent the Menu being displayed when Services are called by Fenix2GSX.
-(When using the Default Toolbar)
+(When using the Default Toolbar, see Addon NOTAMs for Flow)
 - **Do not** use *Load Aircraft* in the EFB when using the GSX Integration/Automation!
 - **Do not** use *Reset All* regardless if loading through GSX or EFB!
 - If you want to **start Boarding while Refuel** is active, move the **INT/RAD Switch** to the INT Position (and leave it there - it will flip back when recognized).
 Note that only the INT/RAD Switch for your Seat Position is monitored!